ice-csic-astroexotic/ML-Poppyns/docs/tutorials/simulator_tutorial.md

 * `configuration.json` containing the configuration parameters for reproducibility.

 By default the simulator is setup to simulate only the radio surveys.
-If you would like to include the modelling of X-ray surveys, you need to set the parameter `cfg["simulate_xray"]` to `True` in
+If you would like to include the modelling of X-ray surveys, you need to set the parameter `cfg["simulation_xray"]` to `True` in
 `mlpoppyns/simulator/config_simulator.py`.

 !!! info